mesosphere/universe/docs/tutorial/GetStarted.md

 }
 ```

 We have three main properties to be configured.
 The `name` is the actual name of the service.
-The cpus and mem are the amount of CPU and Memory required for each service instance.
-You can read more about the various fields in this field [here](https://github.com/mesosphere/universe#configjson) or can refer to [`repo/meta/schema/config-schema.json`](repo/meta/schema/config-schema.json) for a full fledged definition.
+The `cpus` and `mem` are the amount of CPU and Memory required for each service instance.
+You can read more about the various fields in this file [here](https://github.com/mesosphere/universe#configjson) or can refer to [`repo/meta/schema/config-schema.json`](repo/meta/schema/config-schema.json) for a full fledged definition.

 (Note : If you need to add a config property after the merge of the PR and CI has deployed your package, you have to bump your package version and create new package.
 So be sure to add all the config properties that you need.)

 #### resource.json
-This file contains all of the externally hosted resources (E.g. Docker images, HTTP objects and
-images) needed to install the application.
+This file contains all of the externally hosted resources (E.g. Docker images, HTTP objects and images) needed to install the application.
 It also contains the `cli` section that can be used to allow a package to configure native CLI subcommands for several platforms and architectures.

 Below is the resource file that we use for our package.
-We have provided our earlier published docker-user-name/time-server:part1 image under the docker field here.
-Note that giving a docker image is optional and we can have other ways to execute the binary (E.g.: The package dcos-enterprise-cli doesn't use a docker image to install the binary.)
+We have provided our earlier published docker-user-name/time-server:part1 image under the `docker` json field here.
+Note that giving a Docker image is optional and we can have other ways to execute the binary (E.g.: The package `dcos-enterprise-cli` doesn't use a Docker image to install the binary.)

 ```
 {